 Business owners have a legal duty to manage any asbestos in their premises and this would include monitoring the condition of asbestos cement.
 A cement product may need to be removed if it is in very poor condition and breaking up or needs uneconomical repair.

 Householders do not have the same duties, although they are required to follow the procedures for safe disposal.

-The Environment Agency offer specific guidance on dealing with disused asbestos cement pipework underground.
+The GOV.UK's website has the Environment Agency guidance on leaving asbestos cement pipe excavations.